magtutu/shared-actions/AWS_OIDC_SETUP.md

 ## Dynamic Role Selection with Branch Restrictions

-Now let me update the documentation to reflect the dynamic role approach you want:

 ### Step 2: Create IAM Roles with Dynamic Naming Convention

 For each consumer repository, create a role following the pattern: `deployment-role-{repo-name}`